just-buildsystem/justbuild/doc/concepts/symlinks.md

 ### "Ignore-special" roots

-To allow working with source trees containing symbolic links, all the existing roots have "ignore-special" versions thereof.
+For cases where we simply have no need for special entries, all the existing roots have "ignore-special" versions thereof.
 In such a root (regardless whether file based, or `git`-tree based), everything not a file or a directory is pretended to be absent.
 For any